Almost-valuative invariants of connected split matroids: The cd-index: Formulas for almost-valuative invariants

+So indeed, to compute the \texttt{cd}-index the only information needed is the numbers $\mu( a,b; \alpha,\beta)$ and knowing the result for hypersimplices and cuspidal matroids.
+We keep the results of these computations in a database to speed up the running time.
+We use the product formula from Equation~\eqref{eq:ProductFormula} inside the correction~$\calE$.

-An important consequence of our statement is that in addition to the parameters $\lambda(r,h)$ which appear in the computation of a valuative invariant, as shown in \cite{fs24c}, the additional matroidal data needed to compute the $cd$-index consists only of the numbers $\mu(\alpha,\beta,a,b)$. \begin{remark} Kim at the end of \cite{kim10} derived a formula for the cd-index of rank two matroid base polytopes.
-This formula writes the \texttt{cd}-index of any such polytopes in terms of \texttt{cd}-index of polytopes of rank two matroids with $1$, $2$ and $3$ parallelism classes.
-While for the case $1$ and $2$ he provides a formula for the calculations, the case $3$ remained open.
-An application of our Theorem \ref{sub:TheFormula} gives us a recursion for them.
-In this particular case, all the hypersimplices that appear in the formula will be simplices, hence to speed up the calculation we can recall that Purtill in \cite{Purtill1993AndrPL} proves that the \texttt{cd}-index of $\Delta_{1,n}$ is the $n$th André polynomial.
-Finally, in the implementation we provided in \ref{sec:CodeForComputation}; we show the effectiveness of our formula testing it on matroids in Table 1 of \cite{kim10}. \end{remark}
+\begin{remark} Kim derived a formula for the \texttt{cd}-index of $\scrP(M) \subset \Delta_{2,n}$ in terms of \texttt{cd}-indices of base polytopes of rank-2 matroids with $1$, $2$ and $3$ parallelism classes \cite[Section~5]{kim10}.
+Furthermore, for the first two cases a formula is provided for the calculations, but the case with $3$ parallelism classes remained open.
+An application of~Theorem~\ref{thm:CDIndexSplitMatroid} gives a recursion for them.
+In this particular case all the hypersimplices that appear in the formula are simplices, hence to speed up the calculation we use a result from Purtill~\cite{pur93} proving that the \texttt{cd}-index of $\Delta_{1,n}$ is the $n$th André polynomial.
+In~\cite{fv26} we provide code that recomputes Table~1 of \cite{kim10}. \end{remark}